 "

-Recovery after a caesarean section will take a woman a long time.
+Recovery after a cesarean section will take a woman quite a long time.
 But the period during which rehabilitation will take place can be divided into two segments.

-While the first period lasts, a woman who has given birth by caesarean section will have to lie in bed, because her task is to recover from the operation.
-And even the simplest actions will be difficult for her, for example, she will not just clear her throat, but a deep breath will be hard for her.
-At this time, the mother is usually forced to be in the intensive care unit, where nurses look after her, watching how the rehabilitation after the operation goes.
+While the first period lasts, a woman who gave birth by cesarean section will have to lie in bed, because her task is to recover from the operation.
+And even the simplest actions will be difficult for her, for example, it will not be easy for her to clear her throat, but taking a deep breath will be difficult for her.
+During this time, the mother is usually forced to stay in the intensive care unit, where she is cared for by nurses who monitor her recovery from surgery.

-The woman's condition is monitored by a doctor who pays attention to the fact that all indicators (pressure, pulse, temperature) are normal.
-The doctor also monitors how quickly the recovery progresses, how the uterus contracts after a cesarean section, how intense the vaginal discharge is.
-The seam of a woman deserves special attention.
-In the postoperative period, it is necessary to change the dressings on it regularly.
+The woman’s condition is monitored by a doctor who makes sure that all indicators (pressure, pulse, temperature) are normal.
+The doctor also monitors how quickly the recovery progresses, how the uterus contracts after a cesarean section, and how intense the vaginal discharge is.
+The woman's seam deserves special attention.
+In the postoperative period, it is necessary to regularly change the dressings on it.

 What to do after the procedure?

-During the caesarean section procedure, anesthesia is mandatory.
-In this regard, a woman should never sit on the bed for a long time after the operation - up to 12 hours.
-And you can get out of bed in the postoperative period only 3 days after the caesarean section.
+During the caesarean section procedure, anesthesia is required.
+In this regard, a woman should under no circumstances sit on the bed for a long time after surgery - up to 12 hours.
+And you can get out of bed in the postoperative period only 3 days after a cesarean section.
 This will have to be done very carefully.
-In this case, sudden movements and haste are contraindicated, it is desirable that relatives or medical staff help mommy to get up.
+In this case, sudden movements and haste are contraindicated; it is advisable for the mother to be helped up by relatives or medical staff.

-But you can climb only after the attending physician has allowed it to do so.
+But you can rise only after your doctor has given permission to do so.
 Don't be surprised if you feel dizzy after getting up - this is normal, although recovery is in full swing.
-And the feeling of weakness and slight malaise is connected with the fact that the woman underwent an abdominal operation under anesthesia.
-Although it seems to many to be a fairly simple surgical intervention, this does not negate all the “charms” accompanying the procedure.
-Do not forget that in the process, all layers of the abdominal wall are cut.
+And the feeling of weakness and slight malaise is associated with the fact that the woman underwent abdominal surgery under anesthesia.
+Even though it seems to many to be a fairly simple surgical intervention, this does not negate all the “charms” that accompany the procedure.
+Do not forget that in the process all layers of the abdominal wall are cut.

 Learning to get up

-It is important to remember that the doctor's advice primarily determines how the recovery period after a cesarean section goes.
+It is important to remember that the doctor’s advice primarily determines how the recovery period after a cesarean section will go.
 And the doctor will give you the following recommendations regarding the first attempt to stand up:

-• before you sit on the edge of the bed, you need to roll over to one side, after that you can hang your legs and slowly sit down
+• before sitting on the edge of the bed, you need to turn over to your side, after which you can hang your legs and sit down slowly

-• then put your feet on the floor and ask someone to help you get up.
-An important nuance - you need to get up with a straight back, it is also desirable to stand.
-Only in this case, your postoperative suture will be safe, even if you feel a slight pull.
+• then place your feet on the floor and ask someone to help you stand up.
+An important nuance is that you need to stand up with a straight back, and it is advisable to stand as well.
+Only in this case will your postoperative suture be safe, even if you feel a slight tension

-• do not immediately try to take a step - first, wait
+• Don’t try to take a step right away - first, wait

-• after you feel ready to take a step, take a small step
+• Once you feel ready to take a step, take a small step

-This instruction must be followed during the postoperative period.
-After a couple of days, you will notice that it is becoming easier for you to get out of bed.
-As soon as you stop experiencing discomfort during the rises, know that you will soon have to fully recover.
-After that, it is desirable to gradually increase the “pacing” time, but not sharply, so that the seam does not begin to diverge - after this, the second period of the woman’s rehabilitation begins after the cesarean section procedure.
+These instructions must be followed during the postoperative period.
+After just a couple of days, you will notice that it is becoming increasingly easier for you to get out of bed.
+As soon as you stop experiencing discomfort during the climbs, know that you will soon have a full recovery.
+After this, it is advisable to gradually increase the time of “pacing”, but not sharply, so that the seam does not begin to separate - after this, the second period of rehabilitation of the woman begins after the cesarean section procedure.

-For mothers who have gone through a caesarean section, it is important to learn how to cough correctly in order to recover faster.
-The fact is that the postoperative period in this case is different in that during the application of general anesthesia (if it was used), mucus has accumulated in the lungs, which will gradually leave, so that a cough will appear in any case.
+It is important for mothers who have undergone a cesarean section to learn how to cough correctly in order to recover faster.
+The fact is that the postoperative period in this case is different in that during the use of general anesthesia (if it was used), mucus has accumulated in the lungs, which will gradually drain away, so that a cough will appear in any case.
 At first, it will cause pain - the area where the postoperative suture is located will ache.

-To begin with, it is advisable to put your palms on your stomach, as if holding the seam that you had after the caesarean section (you can tie yourself with a towel).
-Then draw air into your chest - now exhale sharply, trying to keep your stomach drawn in.
-A proper cough should ideally resemble the barking of a dog.
-You will need to exercise several times within an hour if you complain of a buildup of mucus in your chest during the postpartum period.
+To begin with, it is advisable to place your palms on your stomach, as if holding the stitch that appeared after the cesarean section procedure (you can tie it with a towel).
+Then draw air into your chest - now exhale sharply, trying to keep your stomach pulled in.
+A proper cough should ideally resemble a dog barking.
+You will need to exercise several times over an hour if you complain of mucus buildup in your chest during the postpartum period.
 If not, then the procedure can be done rarely.
-An important point - if you know in advance that you are going to have a caesarean section, it is better to learn the technique before the procedure.
+An important point is that if you know in advance that you will have a cesarean section, it is better to learn the technique before the procedure.

-You should be prepared for the fact that after a caesarean section you will have several delicate problems - in particular, intestinal gases will make themselves felt.
-For abdominal surgery, this is a typical consequence, because due to surgery and anesthesia, peristalsis slows down.
+You should be prepared for the fact that after a cesarean section you will have several delicate problems - in particular, intestinal gases will make themselves felt.
+For abdominal operations, this is a typical consequence, since peristalsis slows down due to surgery and anesthesia.
 The problem can be dealt with using a number of methods.
-For example, learn to breathe deeply, try rocking while sitting in a chair, and give up food that can cause increased gas formation.
+For example, learn to breathe deeply, try rocking while sitting in a chair, and avoid foods that can cause increased gas formation.

-Another nuisance that can be encountered after a caesarean is problems with urination.
-They can be provoked by the catheter that is used during the operation, as well as the anesthesia itself.
-If you encounter this "disaster", do not worry.
+Another problem that you may encounter after a cesarean section is problems with urination.
+They can be provoked by the catheter used during surgery, as well as by the anesthesia itself.
+If you are faced with this “trouble”, don’t worry.
 First of all, drink more to make you want to urinate.
-If you are unable to do this, try again in the shower with the sound of running water.
+If you can't do this, try again in the shower with the sound of running water.

 The main thing is to relax and not start to panic.
-However, remember that in cases where, after a cesarean section, you were unable to go to the toilet “in a small way”, you must definitely warn the doctor about this, because it is vital for you to empty the bladder of urine accumulated in it.
-Most likely, you will have to use the catheter again, and then undergo an additional examination by a nephrologist.
-This will somewhat complicate the recovery of a woman in the postoperative period.
+However, remember that in cases where, after a cesarean section, you were unable to go to the toilet “in a small way,” you must definitely warn the doctor about this, because it is vital for you to empty the bladder of urine accumulated in it.
+Most likely, you will have to use the catheter again, and then undergo additional examination by a nephrologist.
+This will somewhat complicate the woman’s recovery in the postoperative period.

 Diet

-In the first two days after a caesarean section, a woman is given all the nutrients intravenously.
+In the first two days after a caesarean section, the woman is given all the nutrients intravenously.
 The reason is that food is prohibited due to abdominal surgery - the organs must have time to rest.
-Thus, they will be able to recover faster.
-These days you can drink only water without gas, if you wish, you can add lemon to it.
+This way they will be able to recover faster.
+These days you can only drink still water; if you wish, you can add lemon to it.
 On the third day, the woman already has the opportunity to eat on her own.
-To begin with, it is allowed to drink chicken broth - it is he who usually becomes the first dish that is allowed to be consumed during the period when mommy's recovery begins.
+To begin with, you are allowed to drink chicken broth - it is usually the first dish that is allowed to be consumed during the period when mommy’s recovery begins.

-Gradually, meat, soufflé, cereals, liquid curds are introduced into the diet of those who have had a caesarean section.
-You need to eat little by little (100 ml at a time), it is also advisable to drink a little bit.
+Gradually, those who have had a caesarean section are introduced to the diet of meat minced in a meat grinder, soufflé, porridge, and liquid curds.
+You need to eat little by little (100 ml at a time), and it is also advisable to drink a little.
 During this period, the abdominal organs should work so that they have to strain to a minimum in order to speed up recovery.
-It is desirable that the food is not too dense and heavy, because the first stool should "happen" on the 5th day after the caesarean section.
+It is advisable that the food is not too dense and heavy, because the first stool should “happen” on the 5th day after cesarean section.
 Then the diet should become less strict.
-Ideally, a diet that distinguishes the postoperative period should gradually “reborn” into a diet for nursing mothers.
+Ideally, the diet that characterizes the postoperative period should gradually “degenerate” into a diet for nursing mothers.

 But what about feeding if a woman had to go through a caesarean section?
-If recovery is progressing quickly, ask for the baby to be brought to you as soon as possible.
-It is very important for you to establish breastfeeding now, but it will be very problematic to do this if the baby is given to you three days after the caesarean section.
-The fact is that the baby must constantly stimulate the mammary glands - only in this case the breast will be filled with milk.
-If recovery after a caesarean section is delayed or the baby needs additional medical care, you will have to learn how to express yourself.
+If recovery is progressing quickly, ask that the baby be brought to you as soon as possible.
+It is very important for you to establish breastfeeding now, but this will be very problematic if the baby is given to you three days after the caesarean section procedure.
+The fact is that the baby must constantly stimulate the mammary glands - only in this case the breasts will be filled with milk.
+If recovery after a cesarean section is delayed or the baby needs additional medical care, you will have to learn to express yourself.

-Despite the fact that the caesarean section is performed under anesthesia, if it is local, ask to attach the baby to the breast immediately after he is born.
-Usually maternity hospitals use medicines that are allowed while breastfeeding, so there is no need to be afraid that you will harm the baby.
-Even if the baby falls asleep, offer him to make the first test - reflexes can work even in this case.
-Remember that breast milk will help the baby recover if he was born at an early stage.
-But if you still fail to feed the baby, just press him to your chest - he should feel that his mother is still there.
-And he recognizes you by the beating of the heart, which he constantly listened to while in the uterus.
+Despite the fact that the caesarean section procedure is carried out under local anesthesia, if it is local, ask to put the baby to the breast immediately after his birth.
+Usually in hospitals for women in labor they use medications that are allowed during breastfeeding, so there is no need to be afraid that you will harm the baby.
+Even if the baby falls asleep, invite him to do the first test - reflexes can work even in this case.
+Remember that breast milk will also help the baby recover if he was born early.
+But if you still fail to feed the baby, just press him to your chest - he should feel that his mother is still nearby.
+And he recognizes you by the beating of your heart, which he listened to constantly while in the womb.

-However, remember that in the first days after the cesarean section, it is undesirable to take the baby in your arms very often at the moment when you are standing.
-Thus, you save your seam, which can partially disperse from a strong load.
-You will have to limit yourself in this sense for a long time - up to six months, although it all depends on how the recovery is going.
+However, remember that in the first days after the cesarean section procedure, it is not advisable to pick up the baby very often while you are standing.
+In this way, you protect your seam, which may partially come apart under heavy load.
+You will have to limit yourself in this sense for quite a long time - up to six months, although it all depends on how the recovery goes.
 At home, you will have to ask your family for help more often, especially when you decide to go for a walk for the first time.
-Also, ideally, it is better not to do household chores for at least the first month - after a cesarean section, it is important for you to recover completely, like your baby.
-Therefore, this time should be given to yourself and the crumbs.
+Also, ideally, it is better not to do household chores for at least the first month - after a caesarean section, it is important for you to recover fully, as well as for your baby.
+Therefore, you need to devote this time to yourself and the baby.

-If you had a caesarean section, then the postoperative period is simply unthinkable without taking care of the sutures.
-It is clear that they require special care - during the first week after the caesarean section, they are treated daily, changing the bandages each time.
-After the stitches are removed, you can safely take a shower, only it is better not to use a washcloth yet, although by this time the scar has already formed.
+If you had a caesarean section, then the postoperative period is simply unthinkable without taking care of the stitches.
+It is clear that they require special care - during the first week after a cesarean section they are treated daily, changing the dressings each time.
+After the stitches are removed, you can safely take a shower, but it’s better not to use a washcloth for now, even though by this time the scar has already formed.

-It is obvious that the seam after the operation and during the recovery period will hurt - at first, painkillers help the young mother to cope with the pain.
-Gradually, with a decrease in discomfort, they stop giving them to a woman; from that moment on, she is recommended to wear special bandages.
+Obviously, the suture will hurt after the operation and during the recovery period - at first, painkillers help the young mother cope with the pain.
+Gradually, as the discomfort decreases, the woman stops giving them, and from now on she is recommended to wear special bandages.
 Remember that doctors do not allow new mothers to lift more than 2 kg for at least 60 days.

 What else to read